TITLE:Assistant to the President and Board of Trustees

 FUNCTION OF THE JOB:

 The Assistant to the President and Board of Trustees provides a high level of support and acts as a liaison between the President’s Office, College’s Board of Trustees, students, faculty, and staff, and the public, including State agencies and elected officials.
-He or she uses enhances communication, teamwork, and operations of the College and is frequently involved in handling matters of a highly confidential nature.
-He or she uses considerable discretion and independent judgment in facilitating the operations of the President’s Office.
+He or she uses enhanced communication, teamwork, and operations of the College and is frequently involved in handling matters of a highly confidential nature.
+He or she uses considerable discretion and independent judgment in facilitating the operations of the President’s Office and in performance of responsibilities for Academic Services.

 DUTIES AND RESPONSIBILITIES